StephenJ2020/CI-MS1-IrishSpiritTours/README.md

-## 6. Visual Design
+## Visual Design
 For my colour palette I looked at a number of different sites (all of which are referenced in the credits section) but the site that provided the most inspiration was [99designs](https://99designs.ie/blog/creative-inspiration/color-combinations/)
 as it really helped me to visualise how the colours might interact with each other.
 So I choose the following colour scheme from 99designs as the basis of my colour palette.
 ![The foundation of my colour palette](./assets/images/colour-palette.png)
 **Hex code: #316879, #F47A60, #7FE7DC, #CED7D8**
 "This complimentary combination blends the peacefulness of blue-green with little pops of coral passion.
-An elegant gray rounds out the palette."
+An elegant grey rounds out the palette."

-However, I felt that it wasn't exactly what I needed for my site so I also took elements from the colour schemed used on the [Audley Travel](https://www.audleytravel.com/ie/brazil/tours/in-search-of-the-jaguar) website, as it is one of the sites
-from which I took inspiration when I first started thinking about how I would approach this project.
-So I subsituted the gray #CED7D8 from the 99designs colour palette with
-the lighter gray #DAE0E4 from the Audley Travel site.
-Plus I added two additional tones of gray #545454 #343434 to my colour palette, and again I took these from the colour
-palette used for the Audely Travel site.
+However, I felt that it wasn't exactly what I needed for my site so I also took elements from the colour schemed used on the [Audley Travel](https://www.audleytravel.com/ie/brazil/tours/in-search-of-the-jaguar) website, as it is one of the sites from which I took inspiration when I first started thinking about how I would approach this project.
+So I substituted the grey #CED7D8 from the 99designs colour palette with the lighter grey #DAE0E4 from the Audley Travel site.
+Plus I added two additional tones of grey #545454 #343434 to my colour palette, and again I took these from the colour palette used for the Audley Travel site.

 The final colour palette that I decided upon is:
 - ![#316879](https://placehold.it/20/316879/316879) `#316879`